-Saving the world doesn’t have to cost the Earth
+Sustainability doesn’t have to cost the Earth

 While ‘sustainability’ has become a common term to use we shouldn’t lose sight of what it really means – more water and energy efficiency in buildings and a healthier environment for humans to live and work in.
 This translates into savings and a more secure income for asset owners and investors.

 Northrop Associate and Sustainability Group Manager, Ian Van Eerden, is passionate about bringing entire building design together and solving problems that he says others may not know exist.
-Ian also wants to “save the world” so being good at his job puts him in a prime position to do something about this.

-One of Northrop’s recent projects was the $172 million Department of Social Services (DSS) headquarters project in the ACT for Cromwell Property Group.
+One of Northrop’s projects was the $172 million Department of Social Services (DSS) headquarters project in the ACT for Cromwell Property Group.
 Completed in September 2017, it was a joint venture by FDC Construction & Fitout and Richard Crookes Constructions.
 The DSS remained in its existing office while it was extended and then relocated to a new office on the same site.

 Northrop was engaged for sustainability services which included 5 Star Green Star for offices, v3 Design and As Built ratings, a 5 Star Green Star Office Interiors v1.1 rating, and a 4.5 star NABERS for the offices energy commitment agreement.
 This included modelling and independent design review, section J modelling, general ESD advice as well as the production of water, energy and indoor environment management plans to ensure compliance with government efficiency standards.

 The major sustainability features of the DSS project included a large central atrium to bring light into the centre of the building; efficient lighting coupled with motion sensors and a DALI lighting control system; a multi-stage series chiller configuration designed to very efficiently cool the building; and a lower than standard window to wall ratio to minimise heat gains and losses.